What To Do To Comply

 This situation is similar in effect to the sipping of water through a straw.
 Negative pressure in the drinking water distribution system can happen because of a water main break or when a hydrant is used for fire fighting.

-You can assist H&H Environmental in preventing backflow contamination by installing an approved backflow prevention device, if required, and by properly maintaining, and testing, your backflow prevention device(s).
-With more than 48 years' experience, American Water can help address this issue and will be working with customers to take any corrective actions necessary to ensure compliance.
+You can assist H&H Environmental Inc in preventing backflow contamination by installing an approved backflow prevention device, if required, and by properly maintaining, and testing, your backflow prevention device(s).
+With more than 48 years’ experience, American Water can help address this issue and will be working with customers to take any corrective actions necessary to ensure compliance.

 Installation of backflow prevention devices can be done by someone qualified to do this work and who can provide you with a cost estimate before installation.
+Please contact us today for an estimate.

 Your cooperation with this cross-connection control and backflow prevention program will help to ensure the safety of drinking water for thousands who locally use water.